exceljava/jinx-com4j/README.md

 This project provides wrappers for the Excel object model so that Excel can be called from Java in the same way as it is from VBA.
 This enables writing VBA-style macros and menus for Excel in Java and other JVM languages.

-For more information about Jinx see https://exceljava.com.
+For more information about Jinx see https://exceljava.com, and for com4j see https://com4j.kohsuke.org/.

 ![alt text](images/button.gif "Example macro image")